 When Chris and I look at the noticeable benefits it has produced for both of us, we calculate how much we would have spent on other methods to produce the same result.
 For me, that means the cost of adaptogens plus massage plus the cost of time- when I feel anxious and shitty and stressed that significantly reduces my enjoyable and productive time.
 The cost of feeling happy and calm depends on the person.

 What have you personally noticed while taking cbd oil?

 When Chris and I start a new wellness routine we check in with each other to verify results.
 "Have I been X?"
 "How do you feel in X area?".
 It helps us figure out if a change is due to the new addition, a placebo effect, or something else.
 We did this with ashwagandha for verification.
 The other reason we do it?
 Chis is the person who will literally get the "5% of consumers have this side effect" they're studying from a medication and haven't released the official results to yet.
 BUT, Chris has had no negative side effects thus far.
 We also both agree, on a day when not taking it, you don't feel like the polar opposite to when you're taking it.
 There's no 'addiction'.
 There's no crazy swing backwards.
 So if you know you're going to have a relaxed day, you can totally skip.
 With that said, if you have it on you, and the day is just NOT going well, you can definitely take a dose and it starts to work in about 20 minutes.

 In general we both feel CBD oil may be a good fit for you if you are stressed, anxious and also have something in particular you need to "get over" mentally.
-For example: if it stresses you out to have people over, take CBD oil, have people over- you'll be totally relaxed and calm about it and then you'll realize it was fine.
+For example: if it stresses you out to have people over, take CBD oil, have people over- and what we experienced was feeling totally relaxed and calm about it and then you'll realize it was fine.
 It's kind of a mental habit breaker related to anxiety inducing activities.